ddlatumalea/disease_and_life/src/dashboard/pages/statistics/statistics.md

 <strong>Conclusion</strong>: There seems to be a high (positive/negative) correlation between non-communicable chronic diseases and life expectancy.

 ## 3) Cross validation
+Cross validation was chosen as second method, as it also provides insight in correlation, but cross validates the result.
+This is more valid for time series.

 *The Netherlands*:
 <ul>